Alexa is Amazon's voice assistant, and is becoming an ever-present AI helper in our homes, phones and even cars.

 This is where our Amazon Alexa guide comes in.

 We'll be talking through very basics, such as how to set your Alexa device up, what you can do and whether you need to pay, as well as the more in-depth features, such as connecting other smart home gadgets and downloading skills.

 Here's everything you need to know about Alexa.

-Update: This article was updated in September 2020 to reflect the new Alexa / Echo smart speakers that have just been announced and the awesome new features coming soon for Alexa users.
+Update: This article was updated to reflect the newest Alexa / Echo smart speakers that are now on sale and the awesome new features coming in 2021 for Alexa users.

 Alexa features: what can Alexa do?

 The popularity of Amazon Echo speakers is causing a lot of people to jump on the bandwagon â and then ask, "What can Alexa actually do?".

 The beauty of those first weeks is trying things out, and being pleasantly surprised.
 However, here's a helpful cheat sheet for things to do with your Alexa speaker.